Chapter 3 Using DaSEH Materials Leaf

 Our final project guidelines could also be expanded to create a more involved project.

-1. Independent Study
+3.5.2 Independent Study

-Our materials and recordings be used for learners to gain experience in statistics and data science independently.
+Our materials and recordings can be used to help learners to gain experience in statistics and data science independently.
 We strongly recommend that independent learners aim to actively engage with the recordings by running the analyses independently, and exploring additional data to investigate their own hypotheses.
 Furthermore, creating a finished product, such as a blog post or a presentation, can be an excellent demonstration of the skills learned.

 3.6 Additional Resources